CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 As we can see, the contracts are divided into 2 categories:

-- Data contracts contain the DApp data and should never be redeployed
+- Data contracts contain client data and should never be redeployed
 - Logic contracts contains the DApp logic which might change as we introduce new instructions or as we correct defects

 **_These remarks allow us to come to the following conclusion:_** No data contract should ever import the implementation of a logic contract.
 Indeed, importing a contract means copying its implementation inside the contract that imports it.
-If a logic contract implementation changes, it will need to be redeployed: its ABI will change ... but the calling contract will use an old version of its code and will not be aware of new functions or changes in existing functions
+If a logic contract implementation changes, it will need to be redeployed: its ABI will change ... but the calling contract will still be using an old version of its code and will not be aware of new functions or changes in existing functions

 Therefore, to invoke a logic contract function, we need to call it via a low level call.
 For example, when calling the `InstructionsProvider` contract, the `Interpreter` contract needs to know the `InstructionsProvider` contract address, the signature of the function we wanna call as well as an indication over the input parameters and return type: